vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Store-architecture/understanding-vtex-reference-architectures.md

 createdAt: "2024-05-20T10:45:55.338Z"
 updatedAt: "2024-05-20T10:45:55.338Z"
 excerpt: "Learn how each element is represented in VTEX reference architectures."
+seeAlso:
+ - "/docs/guides/store-architecture"
+ - "/docs/guides/store-architecture-use-cases"
 ---

 The VTEX reference architectures follow a common market methodology that segments the main agents involved in the solution in a simple, orderly, and logical manner.
 The structure of the design highlights the systems in blocks, colors, and objective descriptions of connections, facilitating visualization and understanding by all stakeholders.

-In this guide, you will learn how each element is represented in the VTEX architectures, considering the [characteristics of the modules](captions-colors-and-connections):
+In this guide, you will learn how each element is represented in the VTEX architectures, considering the [characteristics of the modules](#captions-colors-and-connections):

 - [Macro elements: Layers](#macro-elements-layers)
 - [Micro elements: Components](#micro-elements-components)